';

 Drawing on practical experience, the paper highlights a recurring issue in organisations—many sponsors either misunderstand or underperform in their role.
 As a result, project managers are often left “managing upward”, guiding sponsors toward the behaviours and decisions that enable successful outcomes.

-Either: Many sponsors seem to mistake their role and more simply don’t understand it.
+Either: Many sponsors seem to mistake their role and more simply, don’t understand it.
 How do you know and what should you do?

 Ever heard of upward management?
-Well, holding up the mirror, pointing out where the sponsor can add impetus (rather than impediment) and demonstrating competence to them (so that they are reassured that they can spare you the head room, and them the time, to make appropriate decisions.
+Well, holding up the mirror, pointing out where the sponsor can add impetus (rather than impediment) and demonstrating competence to them (so that they are reassured that they can spare you the head room, and then the time, to make appropriate decisions.